 My career journey started in 2008 as a software engineer in Bangalore (India) at a global consulting firm.
 Life took an interesting turn when I won the British Council Scholarship in the year 2011 and took a plane to Manchester (UK) to pursue my MBA degree.
 That one year at Manchester Business School was the most fruitful year of my life.
 I love academia and would go back to Uni in a heartbeat, if I had the choice :)

 I am a restless person and have always been this way since childhood.
 Knowledge and challenges excite me.
 I love to venture into the unknown and find unconventional ways of doing things.
 I am a natural problem solver and a leader.
 Persistent, assertive, bold, yet approachable - that's probably the best way to describe me.

 I started my portfolio career in 2018 when I accepted my first Non-Executive Director (NED) role at the Middlesex Learning Trust.
 It's a multi-academy trust in North London.
 Since then I've taken up NED roles at The Open University (Business School) and a Wellness start-up called WellBe.

 My mentoring journey started in 2012 when I started helping/advising new students at Manchester Business School.
 I loved giving my time to causes that would benefit the students, and realised that I do possess lots of empathy and listening skills.
-I am a voracious reader - a Malcolm Gladwell addict!
-And I use some of that wisdom in my mentoring sessions.
-The key skill of a mentor is 'empathy'.
-Understanding human emotions is no mean feat.
-A good mentor is a guide as well as a critic.
+I am a voracious reader - a Malcolm Gladwell fan :) and I use some of that wisdom in my mentoring sessions.

 I mentor organisations too.
 I am an Advisor at two start-up incubators in London called Antler and Virgin StartUp.